 For U.S. teachers:

 Euro Challenge is an exciting opportunity for 9th- and 10th-grade students to learn about the EU and the euro, recommend policies to address economic challenges, and potentially present their ideas at a European embassy in Washington, D.C. on an all-expenses-paid trip.
 All 9th and 10th graders in the U.S. are eligible to participate, as well as 11th and 12th graders from Title I schools.
 No prior knowledge of economics is required.

 For Illinois teachers and students:

 The Illinois Global Scholar Program is a state-wide initiative meant to bring global competence via a globally-infused curriculum to Illinois secondary school students.

 The Illinois High School Translation Competition aims to promote the study of modern world languages and to provide high school students with an opportunity to get hands-on experience in translation.
-The 2021 Translation Competition featured five Less Commonly Taught Languages: Greek, Hebrew, Italian, Polish, and Swedish.
+The 2022-23 Translation Competition featured six Less Commonly Taught Languages: Greek, Hebrew, Italian, Polish, Swedish, and Ukrainian.

 We encourage you to sign up for our K-14 mailing list to learn about upcoming opportunities, events, and deadlines.
 If you are interested in having an EUC-affiliated expert speak in your classroom or have questions or suggestions for K-12 programming, please contact us at email@example.com.